oddbird/css-sandbox/src/sasslike/mixins-functions.md

   can be validated at parse time
   (like `@property`-registered variables)
-- This would be a declarative version of the more full-featured Houdini JS feature
+- This would be a declarative version of the more full-featured Houdini API feature

+The current (2023-08-08)
+proposal in that thread
+provides several examples
-The current (2023-08-08) proposal uses these examples, for clamped fluid typography:
+for clamped fluid typography:

 ```css